Patbox/UniversalGraves/README.md

-  "isProtected": true,                       // Changes if graves should be protected by default "protectionTime": 300,                     // Time for which graves should be protected (is seconds), -1 for infinite "breakingTime": 900,                       // Time after which grave will break, -1 to disable breaking "xpStorageType": "vanilla",                // Allows to change how much of xp is stored, "none" for nothing/destroying, "vanilla" for vanilla amount, "percent_levels" for percent of levels, "percent_points" for percent of points and "drop" for dropping outside of grave
+  "isProtected": true,                       // Changes if graves should be protected by default "protectionTime": 300,                     // Time for which graves should be protected (is seconds), -1 for infinite "breakingTime": 900,                       // Time after which grave will break, -1 to disable breaking "breakEmptyGraves": true,                  // If true, empty graves will break automatically "xpStorageType": "vanilla",                // Allows to change how much of xp is stored, "none" for nothing/destroying, "vanilla" for vanilla amount, "percent_levels" for percent of levels, "percent_points" for percent of points and "drop" for dropping outside of grave
   "xpPercentTypeValue": 100.0,               // Changes how much percent of xp will be stored, works only with xpStorageType of `percent_...`
+  "replaceAnyBlock": true,                   // Allows to replace solid blocks if there is no other spot to place a grave "maxPlacementDistance": 8,                 // Maximal distance grave can be created from player's death location.
+Too big values can cause lag
-  "createFromPvP": true,                     // If false, after dying from another players attack grave won't be created "createInClaims": true,                    // if false, graves won't be created in claims "dropItemsAfterExpiring": true,            // If items should drop breaking from expiration "hologram": true,                          // Enables hologram "hologramOffset": 1.2,                     // Changes vertical offset of hologram "hologramProtectedText": [/*...*/],        // Hologram lines while protected
+  "createFromPvP": true,                     // If false, after dying from another players attack grave won't be created "createFromVoid": true,                    // If false, graves won't be created if player dies in void "createFromCommandDeaths": true,           // If false, graves won't be created if player dies because of kill command "createInClaims": true,                    // if false, graves won't be created in claims "dropItemsAfterExpiring": true,            // If items should drop breaking from expiration "shiftClickTakesItems": true,              // Enables quick pickup of graves if clicked while sneaking "allowAttackersToTakeItems": false,        // Allows attackers to take items from victim's grave "graveTitle": "...",                        // Changes grave title "hologram": true,                          // Enables hologram "hologramOffset": 1.2,                     // Changes vertical offset of hologram "hologramProtectedText": [/*...*/],        // Hologram lines while protected